MokitaNetwork/Fury-Aether/README.md

 cSwap :  [docs.cswap.one](https://docs.cswap.one).

-If you have technical questions or concerns, ask a developer or community member in the [Comdex discord](https://discord.com/invite/7vjPvWKKMT).
+If you have technical questions or concerns, ask a developer or community member in the [Aether discord](https://discord.com/invite/7vjPvWKKMT).

 ### Installation